 Why does elbow bursitis happen?

 Elbow bursitis happens when the olecranon bursa (a thin fluid filled sac) located just at the bony tip of the olecranon or elbow becomes inflamed or irritated.

-This could also be the case if bursa that are in your hip become inflamed then hip bursitis may develop.
+This could also be the case if the bursa that are in your hip become inflamed hip bursitis may develop.

 Our bodies contain many bursae, they are important because they help soft tissues to move freely whilst acting as a cushion between soft tissues and bones, bursa is filled with a type of lubricating fluid.

 Bursae can become inflamed in other parts of the body and cause swelling and pain.